Republic (album)

-Republic (stylised as Republic©) is the sixth studio album by English rock band New Order.
+Republic (stylised as Republic©) is the sixth studio album by the English rock band New Order.
 It was first released on 3 May 1993 in the United Kingdom by CentreDate Co Ltd in association with London Records and on 11 May 1993 in the United States by Qwest and Warner Bros.
 Records.
 It was the band's first album following the demise of their former label Factory Records, and would be their last studio album for eight years until 2001's Get Ready.

 Republic became New Order's second consecutive album to top the UK Albums Chart, and was nominated for the 1993 Mercury Music Prize.
 In the United States, it reached number 11 on the Billboard 200, the band's highest-peaking album on the chart to date.
-Its lead single "Regret" became New Order's last top-five entry on the UK Singles Chart.
+Its lead single "Regret" became New Order's last top-five entry on the UK singles chart.
 The band went on hiatus following a gig at the Reading Festival in promotion of the album in August 1993.
 Lead singer Bernard Sumner was known to dislike travelling to North America, and media reports suggested that the pressure of the long leg there contributed to the band's temporary demise, although they reunited in 1998.

 Background

 According to bassist Peter Hook, the band were forced to make the album in order to save The Haçienda, a Manchester club partially owned by the band that was losing a great deal of money.
 The band were also told that if they did not produce another album, Factory Records would go bankrupt and the band members, who had guaranteed loans for Factory and the club, would be ruined financially.

 At the same time, Hook and Bernard Sumner were "at that point in the relationship where you hate each others' stinking guts," and the band members were "all off our heads on various things," which made for a stressful working environment.
-Disputes over the music and publishing rights created further acrimony that caused the band to break up, though they reunited in 1998 and recorded two more studio albums before Hook departed permanently.
+While Sumner was recording with Johnny Marr as Electronic, Hook, Stephen Morris and Gillian Gilbert wrote a whole instrumental New Order album that would be shelved at the request of Sumner when he returned.
+Disputes over the music and publishing rights created further acrimony that caused the band to break up, though they reunited in 1998 and recorded two more studio albums before Hook departed for good.